 - Nightly turndown service (I love this!)

-- A plaque detailing the history of your room and canal house.
+- A plaque detailing the history of your room and canal house

 Fun fact: the hotel designer slept in every single room to pick out furniture and arrange the room in a cozy way that brings out the history and culture of each unique canal house.
 Look for your unique features when you stay!
 Our room was great, but we also checked out the suites.
 Next time we’re booking the artist suite – read on for details.

 See Related: Things Amsterdam is Famous For